aspose-words/Aspose.Words-API-References/english/net/aspose.words/documentbuilder/movetobookmark/_index.md

 ### Remarks

-Moves the cursor to a position just after the start of the bookmark with the specified name.The comparison is not case-sensitive.
-If the bookmark was not found, false is returned and the cursor is not moved.Inserting new text does not replace existing text of the bookmark.Note that some bookmarks in the document are assigned to form fields.
+Moves the cursor to a position just after the start of the bookmark with the specified name.

+The comparison is not case-sensitive.
+If the bookmark was not found, false is returned and the cursor is not moved.

+Inserting new text does not replace existing text of the bookmark.

+Note that some bookmarks in the document are assigned to form fields.
 Moving to such a bookmark and inserting text there inserts the text into the form field code.
 Although this will not invalidate the form field, the inserted text will not be visible because it becomes part of the field code.

 ### Examples